A New School of Veterinary Medicine.

 Our Vision

 Veterinary care is essential to a thriving Arkansas.
-Sadly, our state ranks 49th in the United States for available veterinary professionals.
-Ten percent of counties in Arkansas have no registered vets at all.
-This shortage has a daily impact on pet owners, livestock farmers, and overworked veterinarians.
+Currently, our state ranks 49th in the United States for available veterinary professionals.
+There are no veterinarians located in ten percent of counties in Arkansas.
+This shortage has a daily impact on companion animal owners, livestock and poultry operations, and veterinarians having to compensate for the existing shortage.
+Arkansas students must leave the state to pursue their Doctor of Veterinary Medicine degrees.
 And yet there are no veterinary schools in our state to meet these needs.
-It’s time to solve this challenge.
-For Arkansas.
+It’s time to solve this challenge for Arkansas.

 Lyon College has launched a historic effort to build our state’s first School of Veterinary Medicine.
-This college, part of a new Lyon campus in Little Rock, will train countless veterinarians and animal care practices ready to serve Arkansas’ hundreds of thousands of animal owners.
+This school, on a new campus in Cabot, Arkansas, will train and graduate veterinarians ready and able to serve the veterinary healthcare needs of Arkansas into the future, advance public health for Arkansans, create more small businesses, and contribute to community and state economy.

-This is a rare opportunity to make a vital, enduring investment in the health of our animals, the career pathways of Arkansas students, and the vitality of our state.
+This is a rare opportunity to make a vital, enduring investment in the health of our animals and our people, the career pathways of Arkansas students, and the vitality of our state.

 We invite you to take a closer look at our plans.
 Learn more about the need for veterinary education in Arkansas, and why now is the right time to realize this bold vision.